top of page

 "Where do these sessions take place?"

-Our sessions are available in a variety of formats best suited for you or your child's needs.
+Sessions are available in a variety of formats based on what fits best for the person and the family.

 "What results can I expect to see?"